|

 I am interested in theory and methods in the areas of high-dimensional statistics, stochastic optimization, reinforcement learning, deep learning, language and diffusion models, and differential privacy.

-A family of distributionally robust policy optimization algorithms for RLHF that reduce to simple relative-reward regressions under Wasserstein, Kullback Leibler, and Chi-Squared ambiguity sets, achieving minimax-optimal rates and significantly tighter constants than prior DRO-DPO methods.
+A family of distributionally robust policy optimization algorithms for LLM alignment that reduce to simple relative-reward regressions under Wasserstein, Kullback Leibler, and Chi-Squared ambiguity sets, achieving minimax-optimal rates and significantly tighter constants than prior DRO-DPO methods.

 Privatizing LSVI-UCB++ with Bernstein bonus achieves state-of-the-art regret in linear MDPs under joint differential privacy with minimal utility loss.